 Upload to QCI Interpret

-The Upload to QCI Interpret tool can upload variants and oncology scores to QCI Interpret or QCI Interpret Translational.
-To facilitate the upload, variant tracks are first exported to VCF and then uploaded using provided log in details.
+The Upload to QCI Interpret tool can upload variants as well as TMB and MSI scores, HRD status, and tumor purity to QCI Interpret or QCI Interpret Translational.
+To facilitate the upload, variant tracks are first exported to VCF and then uploaded using provided login details.

-In the first wizard step, select the elements containing the variants that should be uploaded (see figure 9.1).
+In the first wizard step, select the elements containing the variants that should be uploaded.
 Supported input elements are:

-In the next step, specify information that should be displayed in QCI Interpret (see figure 9.2).
-Under Name, if a field is left empty, the name of one of the first selected element is used as the sample name.
-It is possible to use metadata to define the sample name, if the tool is run as part of a workflow (see https://resources.qiagenbioinformatics.com/manuals/clcgenomicsworkbench/current/index.php?manual=Configuring_Workflow_Output_Export_elements.html).
+In the next step, specify information that should be displayed in QCI Interpret (figure 9.2).
+Under Names, if a field is left empty, the name of the first selected element is used as the sample name.
+It is possible to use metadata to define the sample name if the tool is run as part of a workflow, see Configuring Workflow Output and Export elements for details.

-Under Elements, specify the reference sequence, reports containing oncology scores that should be included in the upload and add any reports that should be available as PDFs in QCI Interpret:
+Under Elements, specify the reference sequence, reports containing oncology scores that should be included in the upload, reports containing tumor purity values, and add any reports that should be available as PDFs in QCI Interpret:

 Image upload_qci_names_reports

-Figure 9.2: Provide information that should be shown in QCI Interpret, the reference sequence for the uploaded variants, oncology scores and any reports that should be available as PDFs in QCI Interpret.
+Figure 9.2: Provide information that should be shown in QCI Interpret, the reference sequence for the uploaded variants, oncology scores, tumor purity values, and any reports that should be available as PDFs in QCI Interpret.

 The next step defines how the uploaded VCF will be created.
-The Prefill VCF settings changes the VCF settings to suggested defaults depending on the data.
+The Prefill VCF setting changes the VCF settings to suggested defaults depending on the data.
 The somatic and germline/hereditary workflows of QCI Interpret focus on different needs, with somatic being primarily focused on therapeutic, prognostic, and diagnostic actionability, while germline/hereditary is better suited for disease diagnosis/risk.
-Read more about VCF export settings in https://resources.qiagenbioinformatics.com/manuals/clcgenomicsworkbench/current/index.php?manual=Export_in_VCF_format.html.
+For details about VCF export settings, see Export in VCF Format.

 Image upload_qci_login

-Figure 9.3: Choosing QCI region and log in.
+Figure 9.3: Choose QCI region and log in.

 Note: Do not share workflows that contain your QCI Interpret login information.
-A workflow containing this tool contains your login information if the tool configuration has values set for API Key ID, or API Key Secret, or if you have logged in using a browser.
+A workflow containing this tool contains your login information if you have logged in using a browser.

 Output